 Financial support notwithstanding, the EU could develop a regulatory framework which might act as a catalyst for this new industry.
-In the case of aquaculture, Kaiser and Stead underlined the importance of combining the Integrated Coastal Zone Management strategy, the Strategic Guidelines for the Sustainable Development of EU Aquaculture, and the EU Directive on Maritime Spatial Planning, and stressed that "given that uncertainty can arise from poor and fragmented information, it is important that a holistic approach to management is adopted, with a multidisciplinary framework encompassing issues on the environment, technology, scientific and non-scientific research, sociology, culture, economics, law, politics" As explained above, no country has yet developed a sufficient regulatory framework to address this new industry.
-Food safety regulators in Singapore are currently developing a comprehensive framework to regulate cell-based meat for human consumption developing a comprehensive framework to regulate cell-based meat for human consumption have not yet taken this field into account but the EFSA and FIC will undoubtedly play a key role in establishing industry ESG standards.
+In the case of aquaculture, Kaiser and Stead underlined the importance of combining the Integrated Coastal Zone Management strategy, the Strategic Guidelines for the Sustainable Development of EU Aquaculture, and the EU Directive on Maritime Spatial Planning, and stressed that "given that uncertainty can arise from poor and fragmented information, it is important that a holistic approach to management is adopted, with a multidisciplinary framework encompassing issues on the environment, technology, scientific and non-scientific research, sociology, culture, economics, law, politics"124.
+As explained above, no country has yet developed a sufficient regulatory framework to address this new industry.
+Food safety regulators in Singapore are currently developing a comprehensive framework to regulate cell-based meat for human consumption125.
+The AMPS Innovation is effectively urging for rapid regulatory oversight in the US.
+EU regulators have not yet taken this field into account but the EFSA and FIC will undoubtedly play a key role in establishing industry ESG standards.
 These processes will ensure that the European industry grow in the most sustainable manner and reassure consumers with regards to the safety of the products being sold.